Africa A Spot

 EUMETSAT supported the African Centre for Meteorological Applications for Development in installing four reception stations for direct access to data from polar-orbiting meteorological satellites.

-The Abidjan Declaration, signed in September 2018, calls for the strengthening of capacities in Africa and preparing for access to and making best use of data from the Meteosat Third Generation (MTG) satellites.
+The Abidjan Declaration, signed in September 2018, calls for the strengthening of capacities in Africa, including preparing to access data from the Meteosat Third Generation (MTG) satellites and ensuring that the best use is made of the data it provides.

-The Dar es Salaam declaration, signed in September 2022, encourages the African Union Commission and the European Union to mobilise resources to strengthen capacities for exploiting MTG and the AMSAF.
+The Dar es Salaam declaration, signed in September 2022, encourages the African Union Commission (AUC) and the European Union to mobilise resources to strengthen capacities for exploiting MTG and to establish the AMSAF.
 It also requests EUMETSAT to continue to provide Meteosat data free of charge to Africa.

 EUMETSAT has established close cooperation with African regional technical centres which undertake weather, climate and environmental monitoring in support of socio-economic policies in Africa (including agriculture, desertification, food security and water management).
 These centres include: